Campaigns

 • No need to include info about date range, multiplier, or list your assets as these will be displayed in the campaign section that the hackers will see on the policy page.

-How can I edit a campaign?
+How Do I Edit a Campaign?

 To edit a campaign, click on the pencil icon for the campaign you want to edit in the overview.